dwmkerr/angular-memory-leaks/article/README.md

 {<16>}![Heap Data](/content/images/2015/03/HeapData.png)

-Column-by-column, we have:

-**Constructor** todo this is not consistent with what we show next (i.e the list of colums)
+Starting from the left we have the 'Constructor' column.
 This is the type of object we have.
 Some of these objects we can see are JavaScript classes (constructed with a `new` call to a function), such as `Scope`.
 As well as our own classes, we have some special classes of data:

 * (compiled code): Represents JavaScript code compiled by Chrome.
 Consider this internal - we have no control over it.
 * (array): Internally used array object.
 Again, internal.